 Báez became an All-Star and Silver Slugger winner, plus an MVP runner-up with the Cubs in 2018.

-Vogelbach is a rising star in Seattle.
+Vogelbach is currently a fixture in Seattle’s lineup.
 Dipoto acquired him by shipping Mike Montgomery to Chicago.
 Most Mariners fans know Montgomery earned the save in Game 7 of the 2016 World Series.
-That said; Vogey appears poised to deliver more career value.
+That said; Vogey could end up delivering more career value.
+Time will tell.

 Castillo is a 10-year veteran with the White Sox.
 Szczur has five years of big league experience, but currently assigned to the Diamondbacks’ Class-AAA affiliate.
 The remaining players logged little-to-no MLB time.